Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 This is the actual method to solve even the [easy version](#freebin-feint-easy).
 We were able to allocate the exact number of bytes in that challenge because the program printed that number then.

-### Leveraging the unsorted bin / cache
+### Leveraging the Unsorted Bin

 Memory managers handle splitting large memory blocks from the "top chunk" (the largest free block) to satisfy smaller allocation requests, creating a smaller "remainder" block that stays available in the heap.

-Instead of immediately putting newly freed chunks onto the correct bin, the heap manager coalesces it with neighbors, and dumps it onto a general unsorted linked list.
-During `malloc`, each item on the unsorted bin is checked to see if it “fits” the request.
-If it does, `malloc` can use it immediately.
-If it does not, `malloc` then puts the chunk into its corresponding small or large bin.
+Instead of immediately putting newly freed chunks into the correct bin, the heap manager dumps them onto a general unsorted linked list.
+During `malloc`, each item on the unsorted bin is checked to see if it fits the request.
+If it does, `malloc` splits off exactly the requested size, returns it, and puts the remainder back.
+If it does not fit, `malloc` moves it into its corresponding small or large bin.

 <figure style={{ textAlign: 'center' }}>
    <img alt="image" src="https://github.com/user-attachments/assets/f32f89e4-513f-47b9-80f3-8f781f4ebfb8" />
    <figcaption>Source: [Azeria labs](https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/)</figcaption>
 </figure>

-This only happens if the unsorted bin is used instead of TCACHE to allocated memory.
-For that we have to allocate a chunk of size greater than 1032 bytes, as any chunks from 24 to 1032 bytes in size are handled by TCACHE.
+This only happens if the unsorted bin is used instead of TCACHE.
+Any chunk with a usable size from 16 to 1032 bytes is handled by tcache, so to bypass it we need to allocate more than 1032 bytes.

-Currently, the `ptmalloc` caching design (in order of use) is as follows:
+The `ptmalloc` caching design in order of use is:
-- Tcache: 64 bins, chunk sizes ~32 to ~1040 bytes
+- Tcache: 64 bins, chunk sizes 16 to 1032 bytes
-- Fastbins: 10 bins, chunk sizes up to 128 bytes by default
+- Fastbins: 10 bins, chunk sizes up to 160 bytes
-- Unsorted bin: 1 doubly-linked staging list for anything freed that doesn't fit tcache/fastbin
+- Unsorted bin: 1 doubly-linked staging list for anything freed that does not fit TCACHE or fastbins
-- Small bins: 62 bins, chunk sizes 32 to ~1008 bytes
+- Small bins: 62 bins, chunk sizes 32 to 1008 bytes
 - Large bins: 63 bins, chunk sizes over 1024 bytes

-So, if we allocate a large enough space, then free it, and then call the `read_flag` command, we would not have to worry about the size of `flag_buffer` because it will be split and used from our unsorted bin allocation.
+So if we allocate more than 1032 bytes, free it, and then call `read_flag`, we do not need to know the exact size of `flag_buffer` because the allocator will split our unsorted bin chunk to satisfy whatever size `read_flag` requests.

 ### Exploit